civican/legisinfo/44-1/bills/C-41/bill_text.md

     the geographic area identified in the application is controlled by a terrorist group;

-    the activity proposed in the application is to be carried out for any of the purposes set out in paragraphs (1)(a) to (g);
+    the activity proposed in the application is to be carried out for any of the purposes set out in paragraphs (1)(a) to (f);

     that activity responds to a real and important need in that geographic area; and